PixelsCamp/talks/the-backstory-of-app-connect_tiago-sousa.md

 Description
 -----------

-Last April, during Talkdesk's user conference - OpenTalk17, we unveiled a new Marketplace for applications built on top of Talkdesk's data and core platform.
+Last April, during Talkdesk's user conference - OpenTalk17, we unveiled a new Marketplace for applications built on top of Talkdesk's data and core platform: https://developers.talkdesk.com

 The goal of this talk is to go through the untold story of engineering challenges and the evolution of an idea for a platform; through a series of challenges, trade-offs and binding decisions, an engineering team worked towards a common goal: build a stable foundation where others can be productive and create value.